 *The County-Held Certificates List is updated every couple of months or so; it doesn’t change often.

 To purchase a county-held certificate, you must pay the county the value of the certificate, plus a $4 assignment fee.
 You will also need to provide the exact name you wish to appear on the certificate, your Social Security number and correct mailing information.
 The treasurer's office will then submit a resolution to the county commissioners requesting approval of the assignment (or purchase).

 Certificates are eligible for a Treasurer’s deed application after the lien remains unpaid for three years from the date of the original sale.
-There is a $500 deed application fee, and the process takes approximately six to eight months.
+There is a $500 deed application fee, and the process takes roughly six to eight months.